Buff-oG/Galactic-Contention-Server-Template/GC_JsonLayerScrape/README_2.md

 This file was added to help SquadJS bot to fetch the proper information about the Galactic Contention Level/Layers/Teams/Subfactions.
 To adhere a better environment and uniformity with SquadJS, we've created a JSON file containing all the necessary data.
 We will maintain this JSON file whenever we do modifications and/or update Galactic Contention.

-<span style="color: green">This our duty as Galactic Contention developer to maintain this json with our internal data scrapper via our editor widget</span>
+_This our duty as Galactic Contention developers to maintain this json with our internal data scrapper via our editor widget_

-SquadJS will scrape our data and automatically update database with our JSON using the proper levels/layers.
+AFO that is affiliated wit SquadJS will scrape our data and automatically update their database with our JSON.

 _______
 <br>